 Stiffness is the feeling that the motion of a joint is limited or difficult.
 The feeling is not caused by weakness or reluctance to move the joint due to pain.
 Some people with stiffness are capable of moving the joint through its full range of motion, but this movement can require force.
 Joint stiffness caused by inflammation usually occurs or is worse immediately after awakening or after prolonged resting or immobility.
 Stiffness is common with arthritis.
 Morning stiffness commonly occurs with rheumatoid arthritis and other types of inflammatory arthritis and gradually lessens with activity after an hour or longer.
 Stiffness that gets worse as the day progresses is usually not caused by inflammation.

 Stiffness is relieved by treating the disorder causing it.
-Stretching, physical therapy, and taking a hot shower after waking may relieve stiffness and improve the ability to perform activities.
+Stretching, physical therapy, and taking a hot shower after waking may relieve stiffness and improve the ability to do activities.